 Keynote speaker David Giffels talked shop in Relatively Speaking: Writing about Family in Personal Essays and Memoirs, and I’m happy to share some of the best tips for my writer friends here.
 What’s tough about writing about family, said Giffels, is we know too much.
 And also too little.
 Our own memory of an event is only the beginning.
 What comes next?
 Research.
 Interview family members to get their take; research events on YouTube; refresh your memory through photos and artifacts and by revisiting the place.
 But the bottom line in how NOT to get in trouble when writing about family, Giffels said: “empathy is everything.”

 And there was so much more literary goodness over the 2+ day festival–even a happy hour.

 Have you attended a literary festival or conference in this age of Zoom?
 What was the highlight?
 Any tips to share?
 Do you write about family on your blog or elsewhere?
 How do you avoid the pitfalls while telling your story?
 Do you have an elevator pitch at the ready, when people ask, what do you write about, what do you blog about?

 Interested in Rust Belt author interviews, book reviews, essays, and more?
 Check out my categories, above.
 Are we social?
 Find me at FB and on Twitter and IG @MoonRuark

 Are you a Rust Belt writer or poet interested in doing a guest spot at this blog?
-My more than 1,500 followers love to discover new voices with connections to the American Rust Belt.
+My more than 1,500 followers love to discover new voices.
 Let’s connect!